dk14/doomsday-website/mini-faq.md

   - is it an auditable serious project of critical real-life importance?
     - yes
   - why Bitcoin?
-    - best chance to defend the cyber-attacks on wallets, active higly expert forums, much better prepared than goverments, regulators, banks and gold
+    - best chance to defend the cyber-attacks on wallets, active higly expert forums, independent and astonishingly better prepared than goverments, regulators, banks and gold.
+Allows for fast funding and support of the project itself, especially in critical times.
   - is this doomsday project publicly endorsed by Bitcoin Foundation members?
     - yes.
 Publicly on BitcoinTalk, merit and VOD (highly respected member) personally vouching for the project
   - is this doomsday project endorsed by scientific communities and open-source?